Anita Faulkner writes warm and fuzzy romcoms from her upcycled bureau near the glorious Cotswolds.

 Nina lives in Edinburgh with her husband and much adored side-kick, James.
 In addition to writing, Nina enjoys swimming, gin and karaoke (preferably all enjoyed together in a sunny, seaside destination).

-Casey King is a crime writer and crime fighter.
-Casey is from Cork, Ireland.
+Casey King is a crime writer and crime fighter from Cork, Ireland.
 With a Diploma in Policing Studies, Casey has ventured into writing police procedurals, as well as providing consultation for other crime writers.
 Casey loves motivating those who have the will and potential to write; there is always a way.
-Casey has also been known to turn her hand to poetry, plays and short stories.
+She has also been known to turn her hand to poetry, plays and short stories.
 Her Certificate in Human Resources Management may come in handy one day, along with the Script Writing course she has completed.

 Casey is currently working on a sequel to her debut novel.
 When not writing, she loves dancing, reading, art, meeting friends and has been known to mix up a mean cocktail.